raghaddbae/aviation-parts-repairability-classifier/README.md

 ## Why This Project

-In aviation MRO operations, technicians regularly review part attributes — cost, manufacturer approval status, material type — and manually decide whether a part is worth repairing or should be treated as a one-time-use consumable.
-This project explores whether a simple, transparent machine learning model can support that decision process.
+In aviation MRO operations, whether a part is repairable or treated as a one-time-use consumable is typically decided by finance and planning teams, based on factors like cost, manufacturer approval status, and material type.
+Once that decision is made, the resulting status is manually applied to each part in the system — often across long lists, one part at a time.

+In my role, I am the one applying those updates.
+Watching this process repeatedly raised a natural question: if the underlying decision follows a consistent pattern, could that pattern be learned?
+This project is a proof-of-concept exploring exactly that — not to replace the decision-making process, but to test whether the criteria behind it are predictable from the part's attributes alone.

-The labeling logic is grounded in real MRO industry practices: high-value, manufacturer-approved, non-tool components are more likely to be classified as repairable, while low-cost, unapproved, or tool items are more likely treated as consumables — consistent with standard rotable/repairable/consumable classification practices used across the industry.
+The labeling logic used here is grounded in real MRO industry practices: high-value, manufacturer-approved, non-tool components are more likely to be classified as repairable, while low-cost, unapproved, or tool items are more likely treated as consumables — consistent with standard rotable/repairable/consumable classification practices used across the industry.
 ---

 ## Dataset